-[C] Treatments. - Northern Pike were angled by rod and reel with a variety of lures and were brought to the boat and netted within 20 seconds.
-Any deeply or gill hooked fish were excluded from the study or used as a blood baseline.
-After hook removal, the total length of each fish was measured to the nearest millimeter, tagged with an anchor tag (Floy Manufacturing, Ltd) for individual identification, and inspected for any fin and body damage.
-Fish were randomly assigned to one of six treatments: 1) cord-operculum (CO), 2) cord-jaw (CJ), 3) metal-operculum (MO), 4) metal-jaw (MJ), 5) tank-control (TC), or 6) baseline blood (BB; Figure 1).
+Northern Pike were angled by rod and reel with a variety of lures and were brought to the boat and netted within 20 s.
+Any deeply hooked or gill-hooked fish were excluded from the study or used as a blood baseline.
+After hook removal, the total length of each fish was measured to the nearest millimeter, tagged with an anchor tag (Floy Manufacturing) for individual identification, and inspected for any fin and body damage.
+Fish were randomly assigned to one of six treatments: (1) cord-operculum stringer (CO), (2) cord-jaw stringer (CJ), (3) metal-operculum stringer (MO), (4) metal-jaw stringer (MJ), (5) tank control (TC), or (6) baseline blood (BB) (Figure 1).
 Blood was taken from baseline fish immediately before being measured or tagged in order to receive the most accurate readings before inducing handling stress within 3 min of capture (Lawrence et al. 2018), after which the fish was released.
-Fish assigned treatments 1-4 (stringers) were kept in a 378 L aerated tank for a maximum of 90 minutes (average of 23 minutes) until a second fish was caught - at which point they were placed together in the water with the stringer secured to the boat.
-Northern Pike remained on the stringer in the water for exactly 2 hours, during which time the boat drifted.
-Any boat movements by engine were recorded, and only occurred when absolutely necessary, for short durations, and at extremely low speeds.
-For the fifth treatment (control), the fish were held in the tank for 2 hours after being angled.
+Fish assigned treatments 1-4 (stringers) were kept in a 378-L aerated tank for a maximum of 90 min (average of 23 min) until a second fish was caught, at which point they were placed together in the water with the stringer secured to the boat.
+Northern Pike remained on the stringer in the water for exactly 2h, during which time the boat drifted.
+Any boat movements by engine were recorded and only occurred when absolutely necessary, for short durations, and at extremely low speeds.
+For the fifth treatment (control), the fish were held in the tank for 2h after being angled.

-After 2 hours, all fish were first tested for two reflex impairments - righting reflex and tail grab.
-Righting reflex (i.e., equilibrium) assessment involved turning the fish upside down, with a positive response characterized by the fish righting itself within 3 seconds (as is standard in reflex action mortality predictor testing, e.g., Bower et al. 2016).
+After 2h, all fish were first tested for two reflex impairments: righting reflex and tail grab.
+Righting reflex (i.e., equilibrium) assessment involved turning the fish upside down, with a positive response characterized by the fish righting itself within 3s (as is standard in reflex action mortality predictor testing; e.g., Bower et al. 2016).
 The tail grab test involved firmly grasping or pinching the caudal peduncle of the fish, with a positive response characterized by the fish bursting away from the touch.
 To avoid observer bias, all fish were evaluated by the same person, and any uncertainty over whether a response was positive (scored 1) or absent (scored 0) would be marked as an absent response.
 The presence or absence of these reflexes have been established to indicate vitality of fish and predict fate in a number of game fish (Davis 2010; Raby et al. 2015).
-Fish were then held in a padded, freshwater filled trough for blood sampling (Lawrence et al. 2020).
-Blood (2 ml) was taken from the caudal vasculature of each fish with a 4 ml heparinized vacutainer and a 21-gauge needle, and immediately analyzed for glucose (mmol/L, Accu Check Compact Plus, Roche Diagnostics, Basel, 207 Switzerland) and lactate (mmol/L, Lactate Plus, Nova Biomedical Corporation, Waltham, MA, 208 USA).
+Fish were then held in a padded, freshwater-filled trough for blood sampling (Lawrence et al. 2020).
+Blood (2 mL) was taken from the caudal vasculature of each fish with a 4-mL heparinized vacutainer and a 21-gauge needle and immediately analyzed for glucose (mmol/L; Accu Check Compact Plus, Roche Diagnostics, Basel, Switzerland) and lactate (mmol/L; Lactate Plus, Nova Biomedical Corporation).
 Both of these devices have been validated for use on fish (Stoot et al. 2014).
-Injuries from stringers were qualitatively described for each surviving fish immediately and after the 48 hour holding period (using standard descriptors employed later in injury scoring; Table 1).
+Injuries from stringers were qualitatively described for each surviving fish immediately and after the 48-h holding period (using standard descriptors employed later in injury scoring; Table 1).